jdmonin/JSettlers2/README.txt

 To host a JSettlers server, start the server as described in "Setting up and Testing".
 To maintain user accounts, be sure to start the database first.
-(If you use a database, you'll need to give users an account before they are allowed to log in and play.)
+(If you use a database, you can give users an account; everyone else can still log in and play, by leaving the password field blank.)

 Remote users can simply start their clients as described there, and specify your server as host.